grifferz/ongoing-struggle/content/posts/2026/2026-02-28-limitations-of-uk-split-ticketing/index.md

 route I could.

-I then wanted to get on an Avanti West Coast service from London Euston to Birmingham, New Street, the portion of which from Watford Junction I did already have tickets for.
+I then wanted to get on an Avanti West Coast service from London Euston to Birmingham New Street, the portion of which from Watford Junction I did already have tickets for.
 They would not allow me on the next one departing because that one did not stop at Watford Junction so they said my tickets weren't valid for it, even though it would arrive at destination later than